Moligrafi001/Luache/Documentation/Library.md

   print(message) -- message is a 2nd arg sent from the check function telling you the reason for the result

-  result success, result -- Returns the same as the Luache check function end local function GetKey() -- Your own custom function to get key setclipboard(Luache:GetKey()) -- Will copy the get key url returned by Luache
+  result success, message -- Returns the same as the Luache check function end local function GetKey() -- Your own custom function to get key setclipboard(Luache:GetKey()) -- Will copy the get key url returned by Luache